Aberdare RFC

-Aberdare Rugby Football Club is a Rugby Union club based in the town of Aberdare, Wales.
-Aberdare RFC play in the Welsh Rugby Union Division Two East Central and is a feeder club to Cardiff Rugby.
+Aberdare Rugby Football Club is a rugby union club based in the town of Aberdare, Wales.
+Aberdare RFC play in the Welsh Rugby Union Championship (East) Division and is a feeder club to Cardiff Rugby.

 Club history

-The first mention of an Aberdare club came in 1876, when on 30/11/1876 Aberdare played away to Merthyr, losing by two tries.
+The first mention of an Aberdare club came in 1876, when a team lost by two tries playing at Merthyr on 30 November.
 In September 1883 it was decided to "re-start" the Aberdare club.

 Aberdare RUFC began as Aberaman Rugby Football Club, a team formed in 1890, though the earliest written conformation of their existence is from a match in 1895 against a team from Ferndale.
 In the early 1900s the team joined the Glamorgan league, playing other coal mining towns such as Maesteg, Treorchy and Treherbert.

 In 1907 Aberdare were involved in an early rugby scandal linked to professionalism.
 Local collier Dai 'Tarw' Jones was one of Aberdare's star players and captained the club from 1905 to 1907.
 For his services to the club he was paid 10 shillings a week along with meal costs and train fares.
 When the club cut the wage to 5 shillings, Jones switched allegiance to Treherbert, commuting from his home town of Aberdare on match days.
 Aberdare's ex-secretary E. Rees in 1907 made several allegations in the press that broke multiple union rules.
 Not only did he mention the wages but also stated that leading teams had been paid to visit the town and stated Aberdare was involved in match fixing.
 During the 1904/05 season, Aberdare won the Glamorgan League by beating Treorchy in the last match.
 Rees claimed that Treorchy had agreed to lose the game for £15.